XU1hE/SVM-GA/README.md

 ## Files and Structure
 This project focuses on applying machine learning techniques, particularly Support Vector Machine (SVM) regression, to data processing and analysis tasks.
-The project is organized into several phases, from data preparation and SVM training to objective function application and visualization.
+It is organized into several phases, from data preparation and SVM training to objective function application and visualization.
 This project is a 99-grade assignment for the UESTC3036: Machine Learning and AI course (2023-2024).

 ### Data Preparation
 - **`data_process.m`**: Script for data preprocessing.